Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 An unhappy customer is a customer that leaves.

-#### That is how a few milliseconds can end up costing a company millions of dollars.

 A waiting worker is also a waste - computers are generally quite fast these days.
 Waiting for a _millisecond_ can mean _millions_ of wasted instruction cycles on a modern processor, and query wait times can add up _really, really_ fast.
 We needed to optimize this wait time, and we needed it yesterday.

 ## Frankly, my darling, I don't give a _query_